astropy/astroquery/docs/esasky/esasky.rst

     'XMM-OM-UV', 'HST-UV', 'HST-OPTICAL', 'HST-IR', 'ISO-IR',
     'Herschel', 'AKARI', 'Spitzer', 'ALMA']

-Get the available maps mission names
+Get the available spectra mission names
 ------------------------------------

 If you know the names of all the available spectra you can use